 As a kid, Amitha read anything she could get her hands on, but her favorites were fantasy novels.
 She read and re-read The Dark Is Rising series by Susan Cooper, The Lord of the Rings series by JRR Tolkein, and The Chronicles of Prydain series by Lloyd Alexander.
 Another series she loved (despite the fact it wasn’t fantasy) was The Anne of Green Gables series by LM Montgomery, and as a kid she wished she had red hair and been named Anne.

 As an adult (Is she an adult yet?
 She’s not sure.) her reading tastes have widened a bit.
 Here are some of her current favorite books for kids and teens: Chains by Laurie Halse Anderson, Feed by M.T.
-Anderson, The Hunger Games by Suzanne Collins, Code Name Verity by Elizabeth Wein, The Fault in Our Stars by John Green, The Incorrigible Children of Ashton Place series by Maryrose Wood, Brown Girl Dreaming by Jacqueline Woodson, and basically anything by Gene Luen Yang.
+Anderson, The Hunger Games by Suzanne Collins, Enchanted Air by Margarita Engle, Code Name Verity by Elizabeth Wein, The Incorrigible Children of Ashton Place series by Maryrose Wood, and Brown Girl Dreaming by Jacqueline Woodson.